CornellPhysicsWiki/cornellphysicswiki.github.io/otherclasses/ASTRO2212.md

 ## General Information

-First course in the honors introductory physics sequence.
-Either this or PHYS 1112 is required for all physics majors.
-PHYS 1110 is a required corequisite.
+Second course in the introductory astro sequence intended for astronomy majors, minors, or a concentration.

 ## Prerequisites